 Content is provided by the firm.

 Founded in 1990 by noted trial lawyer Mark Lanier, The Lanier Law Firm is recognized as one of the premier trial law firms in the United States.
-The firm’s experienced trial attorneys represent companies and individuals across the country from offices in Houston, New York and Los Angeles.
+The firm’s experienced trial attorneys represent companies and individuals across the country from offices in Houston, New York, Los Angeles and Oklahoma City.

 The firm’s vast trial experience includes substantial verdicts in cases involving business fraud, serious personal injuries, products liability, dangerous drugs, toxic exposure and other civil litigation.
 The firm also is noted for its work defending some of the country’s largest companies.
 For example, in 2016, Mr. Lanier won two federal trial jury verdicts that together totaled more than $1.5 billion in litigation over metal-on-metal hip implants manufactured by DePuy Orthopaedics Inc., a subsidiary of New Brunswick, New Jersey-based Johnson & Johnson.
 In April 2014, Mr. Lanier and the firm won a record verdict against pharmaceutical giants Takeda Pharmaceutical Co.
 Ltd. and Eli Lilly & Co. over the dangerous side effects of the diabetes medication Actos, which ranked as the 7th largest verdict in U.S. history.